 If you see any of the above signs, wrap him with a blanket, put the coat on him, or do any other thing to warm the dog up.
 Note that your dog can get hyperthermia if they are too cold for a long period.

-How Cold is Too Cold to Take a Dog Camping?
+How Cold is Too Cold to Take your Canine with You?

 Well, the answer depends on various things.
 For instance, nighttime temperatures of 60 degrees F and below are too cold for small, old, and short-coated dogs.
 In that case, you need to provide blankets and other things to support warmth.

-Healthy dogs, on the other hand, with a thick coat can handle much lower temperatures.
+Healthy dogs, on the other hand, with a thick coats can handle much lower temperatures.
 They may even camp comfortably in freezing temperatures.

 This difference is brought by the species variation.
 A five-pound Chihuahua with short hair and a Saint Bernard with a thick coat won’t get cold at the same rate.
 Consider your dog’s thermoneutral zone (TNZ) when determining how much cold he can handle.